Optical pumping of alkali-metal vapor in the quasi-high-pressure regime

-Depending on the buffer gas pressure, optical pumping operates in distinct regimes, yet a comprehensive theoretical framework covering the intermediate pressures is currently lacking.
-In the low-pressure (LP) regime with typical buffer gas pressure $\lesssim 10~\mathrm{Torr}$, strong and narrow optical resonances of well resolved hyperfine mutiplets enables refined optical manipulation, such as in atomic clocks based on coherent population trapping (CPT) \cite{VanierCPT2005}.
-In the high-pressure (HP) limit (e.g., buffer gas pressure $> 1~\mathrm{atm}$), strong collisional quenching and pressure broadening dominate \cite{HapperBook2010,WalkerSEOP1997,Tang2025}.
-This treatment renders hyperfine mutiplets unresolved and forms the basis of the spin-temperature distribution (STD) widely used in, e.g., spin-exchange relaxation free (SERF) magnetometers \cite{HapperSERF1977,SavukovSERF2005}.
-However, many optical pumping systems including atomic magnetometers operate in the quasi-high-pressure (QHP) regime (typically $\sim 10^2~\mathrm{Torr}$).
+Depending on the buffer gas pressure, optical pumping operates in distinct regimes.
+In the low-pressure (LP) regime with typical buffer gas pressure $\lesssim 10~\mathrm{Torr}$, strong and narrow optical resonances of well resolved hyperfine multiplets enable refined optical manipulation, such as in atomic clocks based on coherent population trapping (CPT) \cite{VanierCPT2005}.
+In the high-pressure (HP) limit (e.g., buffer gas pressure $> 1~\mathrm{atm}$), strong collisional quenching and pressure broadening dominate \cite{SavukovRF2005,HapperBook2010,WalkerSEOP1997,Tang2025}.
+This treatment renders hyperfine multiplets unresolved and forms the basis of the spin-temperature distribution (STD) widely used in, e.g., spin-exchange-relaxation-free (SERF) magnetometers \cite{HapperSERF1977,SavukovSERF2005}.
+However, many optical pumping systems including atomic magnetometers operate in the quasi-high-pressure (QHP) regime (typically $\sim 10^2~\mathrm{Torr}$) \cite{JiaIEEE2021,ChangPRA2019,JiangPhotonics2026}.
 We focus on this intermediate regime, in which the ground-state (GS) hyperfine structure remains spectrally resolvable while the excited-state (ES) structure is unresolved.
 This leads to spin dynamics that are neither fully captured by the LP models nor the simplified HP approximations.
 Developing a precise quantitative understanding of the QHP regime is therefore critical.
 It not only enables the determination of optimal operating points to maximize sensitivity, but also facilitates the assessment of long-term system stability against parameter drifts.

 The spectral resolvability of the GS hyperfine structure fundamentally governs the optical pumping process in the QHP regime.
 Unlike the HP limit, the QHP regime requires a rigorous treatment of the resolvable multiplets and their distinct contributions to absorption.
-Starting from the master equation in Liouville space, we incorporate the electric-dipole interaction and relevant collisional mechanisms to derive the mathematical form of optical pumping in the QHP regime.
+Starting from the master equation in Liouville space, we incorporate the electric-dipole interaction and relevant collisional mechanisms to derive the analytical formalism of optical pumping in the QHP regime.
 Crucially, we establish a compact relation linking QHP superoperators to their HP counterparts, providing a unified theoretical framework that facilitates both physical analysis and efficient numerical evaluation.